petershin/liferay-learn/docs/dxp-cloud/latest/en/getting-started/configuring-your-bitbucket-repository.md

 ## Checking Branch Types and Prefixes

-In order for DXP Cloud to be able to properly link to your branches, you must provide it with a complete list of the branch prefixes in use in your repository.
+In order for Liferay Cloud to be able to properly link to your branches, you must provide it with a complete list of the branch prefixes in use in your repository.
 Each of the branch types used in your repository has its own prefix, which is defined in the repository's settings.

 On [the Bitbucket website](https://bitbucket.org), click _Repository settings_ &rarr; _Branching model_ from the menu on the left.
 This brings you to the _Branching model_ page, where the prefix for each of your branches is listed.
 Take note of each of these prefixes to add them to the `LCP_CI_SCM_BITBUCKET_BRANCH_PREFIXES` CI environment variable.